Study Finds Cats May Improve Social Skills in

-A furry friend could make a big difference in the life of kids with autism.
+A furry friend could make a big difference in the lives of kids with autism.

-A recent study published in the Journal of Pediatric Nursing explains that children with developmental disabilities hsowed an increased empathy and experienced fewer problem behaviors when welcoming a pet into their home.
+A recent study published in the Journal of Pediatric Nursing explains that children with developmental disabilities showed increased empathy and experienced fewer problem behaviors when welcoming a pet into their home.